con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 This concludes two verses showing the survey of the six families.

-* No ready solution for 24d in terms of metre in English.

 ## 4. The stages of awakening according to Illusion's Net
 > imāṃ ṣaḍmantrarājānasaṃyuktāṃ advayodayām |